 The Amanyara is set amidst the western shore of Providenciales, overlooking the pristine reefs of the Northwest Point Marine National Park, Turks & Caicos.
 Gathy was drawn by the nature and serenity of the island incorporating Zen elements and natural materials into the resort’s design.

 The décor is contemporary-chic and minimalistic.
 The circular bar’s dramatic, conical roof is Amanyara’s signature feature.
 The 40 pavilions at the resort offer panoramic views of the azure waters.
 The teak terraces and spa pavilions further enhance the calming atmosphere of the beautiful sea-facing Amanyara.

-Aman Venice is an iconic setting in one of the most-visited historical city in the world.
-Housed in the 16th Century Palazzo Papadopoli, Gathy integrated the existing décor with sculpted marbles, mouldings, frescoes and woodwork to create an expancse of opulent historic splendour.
+Aman Venice is an iconic setting in one of the most visited historical cities in the world.
+Housed in the 16th Century Palazzo Papadopoli, Gathy integrated the existing décor with sculpted marbles, mouldings, frescoes and woodwork to create an expanse of opulent historic splendour.

 The original décor and the 24 suites have been enhanced by modern details and technology.
 The magical view of the Grand Canal is breathtaking while the gardens and wellness experience ensure that this Venetian hotel is the place to soak in inspiration and relaxation at the same time.

-Gathy have also a series of distinguished designs in his portfolio, spreading around the world including the Marina Bay Sands with its 200-metre pool that overlooks the fantastic panoramic views of Singapore.
+Gathy also has a series of distinguished designs in his portfolio spreading around the world, including the Marina Bay Sands with its 200-metre pool that overlooks the fantastic panoramic views of Singapore.